AlexEidt/ASCII-Vision/README.md

 ## Usage

-Before you begin you'll need to compile `process_image.c` into a shared object file.
+Before you begin you'll need to compile `process_image.c` into a shared object file. **If you're running 32-bit Python, use a C compiler that compiles to 32-bit.
+If you're running 64-bit Python, use a C compiler that compiles to 64-bit.
+If you don't do this, you'll get an error saying your .so file can't be found**.

 ```
 gcc -fPIC -shared -o process_image.so process_image.c